Norma McCorvey | I Am Roe: My Life, Roe v Wade, and Freedom of Choice | Harper Collins, 1994 | 19 minutes | 4,650 words

 No!
 Inside my head, I shouted back to them: You don’t have to worry about my hurting you!
 I’m only dangerous to myself!

 They didn’t hear me.
 But how could I explain it all in words?
 I could sense them thinking about brushing me off and finding another pregnant woman.
-They were sipping away from me.
+They were slipping away from me.
 And with them, my only chance for an abortion.

 “You know,” I said.
 “I was raped.
 That’s how I became pregnant with this baby.”